agscott/Shiny/README.md

 - map view
 - timeline view

+A working version is published with shiny-server at http://petrolai.myddns.me/sample-apps/Appsilon/

 Multiple selections can be made using both vernacular and sciencific names.

 ## Sample Views